 Displaying records 1 to 10 of 28 records.

 Resort by: Date / Title

 1. Evaluation of the effect of donor variability on stem cell response to biomaterials

-Stephen J Florczyk, Bryan Alexander Baker, Sumona Sarkar, Jennifer H McDaniel, Patrick S Pine, Marc L Salit, Carl George Simon Jr
+Stephen J Florczyk, Bryan A. Baker, Sumona Sarkar, Jennifer H McDaniel, Patrick S Pine, Marc L Salit, Carl George Simon Jr

 Previous research from our group indicated that nanofiber scaffolds promoted osteogenic

 differentiation of human bone marrow stromal cells (hBMSC) and similar gene expression to osteogenic